 There is currently no market for the shares of Series A preferred stock and they can only be converted into shares of common stock upon a change of control of the Company as more fully described in the Certificate of Designation.
 The Company, therefore, estimated the fair value of the Series A preferred stock granted to various employees and others on the date of grant.
-The Series A preferred stock fair value is based on the greater of i) the converted value to common at a ratio of 1:3.5; or ii) the value of the voting rights since the holder would lose the voting rights upon conversion.
 The conversion of the shares is triggered by a change of control.
-The common stock price for the nine months ended March 31, 2021 was in the range \$2.87 to \$9.97.
+The valuations of the Series A Convertible Preferred Stock at each issuance used the following inputs: